Songwriting Pro: Helping Songwriters Turn Pro.

 With a cardboard sign to hold

-Months went by and I saw her again
+Months went by and winter came

-No baby there, same cold wind
+No baby there, just hollow eyes

-How’d a man with work-worn hands
+How’d a world with so much in its hands

 How’d they get to that corner